Cooperative Research Centres

 Mineral Exploration CRC (MinEx CRC)

-The Mineral Exploration CRC (MinEx CRC) is developing more productive, safer and environmentally-friendly drilling methods to discover and drill-out deposits, including coiled tubing drilling technology and new technologies for collecting data while drilling.
-MRIWA is a participant in MinEx CRC, contributing $1,000,000 over 10 years.
+The Mineral Exploration CRC (MinEx CRC) is developing more productive, safer and environmentally-friendly technologies supporting the discovery and definition of mineral deposits, including coiled tubing drilling technology and new technologies for collecting and interpreting data while drilling.

 Heavy Industry Low-Carbon Transition CRC (HILT CRC)